starling021/ehtools/README.md

     /root/ehtools/eht (this is saved ehtools modules data), you can take it with Modules utility v1.9 and restore it.

-> Ehtools Snapshot Restoration (ESR)
+> Ehtools Modules Restoration (EMR)

-    INFO: ESR is an operation that removing /bin/ehtools and /root/ehtools/eht and restoring it from saved ehtools modules snapshot, you can take it with Modules utility v1.9 but ESR will remove all your old ehtools modules data from /bin/ehtools and /root/ehtools/eht!
+    INFO: EMR is an operation that removing /bin/ehtools and /root/ehtools/eht and restoring it from saved ehtools modules snapshot, you can take it with Modules utility v1.9 but ESR will remove all your old ehtools modules data from /bin/ehtools and /root/ehtools/eht!